 The biggest change was to use jicama, to make sure I had a firm-fleshed "fruit" to simulate the crunchy pears that I eliminated from the recipe.
 The tanginess of the rhubarb replaces tangy pineapple.
 The cantaloupe takes over where the peaches left off and the cranberries replaced the cherries for colour, while the mulberries are a similarly chewy replacement for raisins.
 I increased the amount of chopped pecans to add more fat and crunch, and added rum to give a more complex flavour profile.
 Using Indian garam masala with extra ginger, cardamom and clove gives it a more flavourful, exotic taste.
 You can always use the more traditional American yellow curry powder, but it wouldn't have the same depth.
 I splurged and bought some Swerve Brown to replace the brown sugar, and while I normally reduce the amount of sweetener used in most recipes, I kept this amount the same and added some peach-flavoured stevia drops, since the fruit I used are so much less sweet.

 I know I went on a bit more than usual, but I'm pretty proud at how this recipes came together.
 I know some of my choices may sound strange, but give it a try!
 You'll be pleasantly surprised.

 - 2 tablespoons dark or spiced rum (*or ½ teaspoon rum extract combined with 1½ tablespoons water)

 - 3 tablespoons lemon juice, freshly squeezed (divided)

 - 1 tablespoon lemon zest

-- ⅔ cup unsalted butter, melted (*Or swap for coconut oil for vegan.)
+- ⅔ cup unsalted butter, melted (*Or swap with homemade vegan butter to make it vegan.)

 - ½ cup Swerve Brown or Sukrin Gold